Fragment I — A name on a poster

 In recent weeks, a claim has surfaced among collectors.

-Someone, somewhere, is said to have found a photograph.
+Someone, somewhere, is said to have found a photograph connected to Stormbanner.

-No copy has been shared.
+No original negative has been located.
 No source has been confirmed.